Liechtenstein: Security and defence

 The Liechtenstein National Police is responsible for keeping order within the country.
 It consists of 87 field officers and 38 civilian staff, totaling 125 employees.
 All officers are equipped with small arms.
 The country has one of the world's lowest crime rates.
 Liechtenstein's prison holds few, if any, inmates, and those with sentences over two years are transferred to Austrian jurisdiction.
 The Liechtenstein National Police maintains a trilateral treaty with Austria and Switzerland that enables close cross-border cooperation among the police forces of the three countries.

-Liechtenstein follows a policy of neutrality and is one of the few countries in the world that maintain no military although its police force maintains a paramilitary force, the Princely Liechtenstein Security Corps, within the organisation that would act as its de facto army if an invasion of Liechtenstein ever occurred.
-The Princely Liechtenstein Security Corps provides heavy backup for the National Police as well as Honor Guards at the Royal Palace and official functions.
-However, Liechtenstein can reinstate its military if deemed necessary, although this is very unlikely.
+Liechtenstein follows a policy of neutrality and is one of the few countries in the world that maintain no military although its police force maintains a paramilitary force, the Princely Liechtenstein Security Corps, within the organisation that might act as its de facto army if an invasion of Liechtenstein ever occurred.
+The corps provides heavy backup for the National Police as well as Honor Guards at the Royal Palace and official functions.
+However, Liechtenstein can reinstate its military if deemed necessary.

 The army was abolished for financial reasons soon after the Austro-Prussian War of 1866, in which Liechtenstein fielded an army of 80 men, although they were not involved in any fighting.
 No casualties were incurred; in fact, the unit numbered 81 upon return due to an Italian military liaison who accompanied the army back home.
 The demise of the German Confederation in that war freed Liechtenstein from its international obligation to maintain an army, and parliament seized this opportunity and refused to provide funding for one.
 The Prince objected, as such a move would leave the country defenceless, but relented on 12 February 1868 and disbanded the force.
-The last soldier to serve under the colours of Liechtenstein died in 1939 at age 95.
+The last soldier to serve under the colours of Liechtenstein, Andreas Kieber, died in 1939 at age 94.